wearedevx/keystone/docs/README.md

 > Note: if you have modified files and you want to override them, use --force flag.

-When pulling files, keystone look for a newer version of every files in the environment.
+When pulling files, keystone looks for a newer version of every files in the environment.
 Once pulled, these files can be on one of the **three following state** :

 - You have no pending modification.
-The file one your machine will be updated.
+The files on your machine will be updated.

 - You made changes but it can be merged with the newer version.
-The new modification will be added to your changes.
+The new modifications will be added to your changes.

 - You made changes but it cannot be merged with the newer version.
 A conflict file will be created and written as a replacement to your file.
 See [manage conflicts](#manage-conflict).
-  > Note: you need to manage the conflict before you push your changes.
+  > Note: you need to manage conflicts before you push your changes.
 You don't want your teammates to fecth conflicting files.

 ### Delete files from your environment